Building Cross Platform Applications Overview

 Let us know how you feel about this

 last updated: 2017-03

 This guide introduces the Xamarin platform and how to architect a cross-platform application to maximize code re-use and deliver a high-quality native experience on all of the main mobile platforms: iOS, Android and Windows Phone.

 The approach used in this document is generally applicable to both productivity apps and game apps, however the focus is on productivity and utility (non-game applications).
-See the [Introduction to MonoGame document] for cross-platform game development guidance.
+See the Introduction to MonoGame document or check out Visual Studio Tools for Unity for cross-platform game development guidance.

 The phrase “write-once, run everywhere” is often used to extol the virtues of a single codebase that runs unmodified on multiple platforms.
 While it has the benefit of code re-use, that approach often leads to applications that have a lowest-common-denominator feature-set and a generic-looking user interface that does not fit nicely into any of the target platforms.